Duyi00/Hotel-Cancellation-Prediction/README.md

 ## Problem Definition

-- Predict whether a reservation will be cancelled based on variables [to be determined]
+- Predict whether a hotel reservation will be cancelled based on variables [to be determined]
 - Which is the best prediction model

 ## Models Used